 Bibimbap is a popular Korean dish, it literally means mixed rice.
-It is basically a bowl of steamed white rice, topped with a mix of vegetables, meat, a fried egg, and gochujang (fermented hot pepper paste).
+It is basically a bowl of steamed white rice, topped with a mix of vegetables, meat, a fried egg, and Gochujang (fermented hot pepper paste).

-Although you can use any vegetables that you have in your fridge, the most commonly used veggies include julienne zucchini, cucumber, carrot, shitake mushrooms, as well as bean sprouts, spinach, and gosari (fern brakes).
+Although you can use any vegetables that you have in your fridge, the most commonly used veggies include julienne zucchini, cucumber, carrot, shiitake mushrooms, as well as bean sprouts, spinach, and gosari (fern brakes).